tanawitpat/go-member/README.md

         "name": "ACCOUNT_NOT_FOUND",
         "details": [
             {
-                "field": "customer_id",
+                "field": "member_id",
-                "issue": "customer_id does not exist"
+                "issue": "member_id does not exist"
             }
         ]
     }